Immigration updates

 - You were in compliance of your study permit during your studies

-- You did not exceed the allowable hours of on and off campus work during your studies
+- You did not exceed the allowable off-campus work hours during your studies

 - Make sure all information on it is correct (name, date of birth, etc).
 If you notice mistakes or missing information, please speak with ISSAC.